mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/PHP/index.md

 ---

 *  **Default version**
-   Choose which PHP version to use.
+   Select which PHP version will be the default version.

     *  **Make this version available on the command line**